Pulover/PuloversMacroCreator/Documentation/Settings.md

 **Allow Multiple Instances**: Determines whether Macro Creator is allowed to run concurrent instances.

-**Reset Columns Size**: Resets the sizes of the columns for the currently selected Macro.
+**Remove Theme from Toolbars**: Removes the current theme colors from the main window toolbars (you must restart the application to apply the changes).

 **Use Expression by default for Variables Assignment**: Determines whether the *Expression* option will be enabled by default for new Variable Assignments.